HON SHIOZAWA (Textiles)

-Along with Shiozawa Tsumugi, Honshiozawa is a representative cloth from the Shiozawa area and has been well known by the name Shiozawa Omeshi for some time past.
-Its origins are said to date back to the middle of the 18th century and similarly to the crepe from Echigo, it is a silk crepe with a characteristic crimp, which makes use of linen weaving techniques.
+Along with Shiozawa Tsumugi, Hon Shiozawa is a representative cloth from the Shiozawa area, well known by the name Shiozawa Omeshi.
+It dates back to the middle of the 18th century and just like the crepe from Echigo, it is a silk crepe with a characteristic crimp that makes use of linen weaving techniques.

 Using raw silk, the weft thread is tightly twisted before being woven.
-Its distinctiveness comes from its crimp which appears when the cloth is washed in hot water.
-The resulting silk ikat cloth with its patterns of fussy motifs is famous for its quality, elegance and beautiful texture.
+Its distinctiveness comes from its crimp that appears when the cloth is washed in hot water.
+The resulting silk ikat cloth, with patterns of fussy motifs is famous for its quality, elegance and beautiful texture.

 How to make

 Raw silk dyed using the ikat technique is woven into a plain weave pattern.
 The process is mainly divided into making the design, applying a base dye to the individual threads, ikat dyeing the individual threads again to create the pattern, weaving and finally finishing.
 The dry, ruffled texture is produced by tightly spinning the weft threads and massaging the fabric in hot water after it is woven.